lc00/wiki-experiment/The-Object-Oriented-Thought-Process.md

 * Accessors: Getters & Setters
     * Methods allow you to check for permission, etc.
 * You can wrap non-portable or legacy code in a wrapper to change its interface
+* Contracts are abstract classes and interfaces
 * Abstract classes can include code that can be inherited, interfaces cannot
+    * You can also use multiple interfaces, but only inherit from one abstract class

 ## UML